dmpop/pygmyfoto/readme.md

 #Pygmyfoto

 Pygmyfoto is a crude solution for maintaining a no-frills photography blog.
+The current version of Pygmyfoto is a proof of concept and should be treated as such.

 ##Usage